-How will I Know How Much the Court will Orer for Support?
+How will I Know How Much the Court will Order for Support?

-There are two types of support; temporary support and permanent support.
+There are two types of support when it comes to child custody; temporary support and permanent support.
 Both types of support include child support and spousal support.
 The purpose of temporary support is intended to maintain the status quo while the action is proceeding.
 Permanent support is intended to provide support for all times beyond the proceeding so that the children and the supported parent can continue to live in the same lifestyle as they did during the marriage.
 Start keeping a budget to help determine what that picture looks like now represented in financial terms.

 Physical custody, sometimes called residential custody, refers to where children live most of the time.

-Some like this approach since it means less moving around for the kids, but it can also be difficult to maintain for the adults.
+Some like this child custody approach since it means less moving around for the kids, but it can also be difficult to maintain for the adults.

 If one of the parents does not have physical custody, they are often allowed visitation rights.
 This ensures that both parents get to be part of the children’s lives.

-Unsupervised Visitation is the most common type of visitation.
+Unsupervised Visitation is the most common type of visitation in child custody situations.
 This allows the non-custodial parent (the parent with whom the kids do not live) are permitted to take the children on an outing away from their primary residence.
 This could include staying over for a night or just away for the day.

 There might be limitations set on duration or distance of time away.
 For example, if the mother is breastfeeding, the non-custodial parent may not be able to take the baby away from the mother’s house until they are able to take a bottle.